jrogozen/wargroovy/notes.md

 all maps must be attached to a campaign.
 UI is different for single vs multi-map campaigns

 can think about separating http handlers and database actions into separate packages

+once jwt is added, we can use that to determine if a user has permissions to add to a campaign, or to edit a campaign or map